FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 ---
 ## Configuration and change management

-For the purpose of ESOF, we will use a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the [GitHub flow](https://guides.github.com/introduction/flow/).
+For the purpose of ESOF, we used a simple but effective approach to manage features, bug fixes, and improvements by following [GitHub flow](https://guides.github.com/introduction/flow/).
+To follow this strategy, we:

+* Used a **development branch** in order to avoid pollution of the master branch
-* Use of **branches** for every new feature and enhancements, using easy-to-understand names;
+* Used **branches** for every new feature and enhancement, using easy-to-understand names (`feature-name` for feature branches, `enhancement-name` for enhancements);
-* Use of **pull requests** when a branch was ready to be added to the ``dev`` branch, requesting review of the other developers;
+* Used **pull requests** when a branch was ready to be added to the `dev` branch, requesting review of the other developers;
-* Use of **releases** for every product iteration;
+* Used **release branches** and **tags** for every product iteration;
-* Controlled merge of branches to the ``dev`` branch, so that everything that is implemented in the ``dev`` branch is working correctly;
+* Controlled merging of branches to the `dev` branch, so that everything that is added to the `dev` branch has undergone some degree of testing;
-* The only commits made directly in the ``master`` branch consist in changes to the documentation.
+* Ensured that the only commits made directly to the `master` branch were changes to the documentation (in our case, the project report).
+However, we did use branches for more complex changes to the report to avoid conflicts.

 ---

 ## Project management

-Software project management is an art and science of planning and leading software projects, in which software projects are planned, implemented, monitored and evaluated.

-In the context of ESOF, our team decided to use [Github Projects](https://github.com/FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/projects).
+For project management, in the context of ESOF, our team decided to use [Github Projects](https://github.com/FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/projects).
 This way we were able to create and categorize tasks, assign them to team members, add estimations to tasks, monitor their progress, and keep track of the general development of our project.

 ---